awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/README.md

-# Port for Espressif Chipsets
+# ESP-IDF Port of Amazon Kinesis Video Streams WebRTC SDK

-This directory maintains Espressif Chipsets support via ESP-IDF framework.
+This directory contains the ESP-IDF port of the Amazon Kinesis Video Streams WebRTC SDK.
+The port is organized as a collection of ESP-IDF components that can be used in ESP-IDF projects.

 ## Directory Structure